 Finance decision cycles touch every one of those layers.
 A 13-week cash forecast, for example, needs daily transaction feeds, engineered seasonality features, a trained forecasting model, and a dashboard the treasurer trusts.
 Drop any single layer, and the workflow stalls before it reaches a decision.

-For finance specifically, security, governance, and infrastructure flexibility are not optional add-ons.
+For finance teams specifically, security, governance, and infrastructure flexibility are not optional add-ons.
 Finance data lives across cloud, on-prem, and air-gapped environments simultaneously, which means models must be auditable, roles must be enforced, and logs must be tamper-evident at every layer.

 The pain points in FP&A are consistent across organizations: Forecasts arrive too late to influence decisions, carry analyst bias baked in during manual assembly, and require weeks of variance work before they are ready to present.
 AI addresses each of those problems at the source.